 – corticosteroids to reduce inflammation

 – mukolytics drugs to break down the mucus

 Salt Therapy for Pneumonia Treatment

-Halotherapy is a broad term used to describe salt treatments or salt therapy for breathing conditions.
+Halotherapy is a broad term that describes salt treatments or salt therapy for breathing conditions.

 As surprising as it may sound, halotherapy is becoming one of the most popular methods of treatment when it comes to respiratory illnesses, around the world.
-By changing the form of salt into an aerosol form that can be inhaled, salt can be used to prevent respiratory infections and ultimately lessen the symptoms of pneumonia.
+Changing salt into an aerosol form for inhalation, helps prevent respiratory infections and ultimately lessen the symptoms of pneumonia.

-The salt is well known for its antibacterial, antiviral and anti fungal properties.
+Salt is renowned for its antibacterial, antiviral, and antifungal properties.
 On top of helping with the inflammation by fighting infection, breathing the salt aerosol helps to remove the mucus within the lungs.
 Salt is also a potent mucolytic and helps to fluidize the mucus and quicken its elimination.
 The salt being antibacterial, antiviral and anti fungal, salt therapy helps in fighting all three types of pneumonia and speed up recovery.

 A very efficient method is by using a salinizer device directly in your own home.
 A salinizer is a salt machine that releases tiny particles of salt in the indoor air.
 It helps to ease breathing and clear secretions.
 It is best to use during sleep hours.
 This type of salt therapy at home, allows long term exposure to the salt aerosol.
 This is necessary in all chronic respiratory problems.
 A 7-8 hours daily exposure to salt therapy, during your sleep hours, will fight and speed-up recovery from pneumonia.

 Constant use of home salt therapy, on a regular daily basis, have proved to minimize lung infections, increase respiratory immunity and improve respiratory health.
 Find more about the benefits of salt therapy.